-In the era of digital marketing, we have seen an exponential increase in the amount of data generated, stored and analysed from an ever growing plethora of systems.
+In the digital marketing era, we have seen an exponential increase in the amount of data generated, stored and analysed from an ever-growing plethora of systems.
 But, it is not only the complexity of the data and algorithmic landscape that has increased dramatically.
 Also, the landscape of activation systems itself has become more advanced, and with this technical advancement, the possibilities of how you can communicate with your customer have increased dramatically.

 Still, with all this technological advancement, how come that companies still fail to deliver value from the analytical and AI Projects?

 “Most analytics and AI projects fail because operationalisation is only addressed as an afterthought.
 The top barrier to scaling analytics and AI implementations is complexity around integrating the solution with existing enterprise applications and infrastructure.“ – Gartner 2021

 In software engineering, operations is an umbrella term for managing, monitoring and deploying production applications.
 Similarly in the fields of data and analytics, operations is the process of how to manage, monitor and deploy algorithms so that predictions are delivered to an end system where action can be taken and business results can be created.

 Manual operations for a machine learning model would correspond to a data scientist creating data sets on a laptop, training a model, then at a later stage running the model on a new dataset to get predictions, saving the predictions as a CSV-file and emailing the file to someone who can import the file in, as an example, an email system.
 A fully automated operations pipeline for machine learning would handle all of the mentioned tasks automatically and also decide on when it is needed to retrain a model instead of using a previously trained one.